A Study of Soticlestat as an Add-on Therapy in Children, Teenagers, and Adults With Lennox-Gastaut Syndrome

 Time Frame

-MMD seizure frequency per 28 days is defined as total number of MMD seizures reported during the period divided by number of days during the period seizures were assessed multiplied by 28.
-Percent change from Baseline will be defined as (frequency of seizures per 28 days during full Treatment Period - frequency of seizures per 28 days at Baseline) divided by the frequency of seizures per 28 days at Baseline multiplied by 100.
+MMD seizure frequency per 28 days was defined as the total number of MMD seizures reported during the period divided by the number of days during the period seizures were assessed multiplied by 28.
+Percent change from Baseline was defined as (frequency of seizures per 28 days during the full Treatment Period - frequency of seizures per 28 days at Baseline) divided by the frequency of seizures per 28 days at Baseline multiplied by 100.

-Percent Change from Baseline in Major Motor Drop (MMD) Seizure Frequency Per 28 Days During the Maintenance Period (EMA Region Specific)
+Percent Change From Baseline in Major Motor Drop (MMD) Seizure Frequency Per 28 Days During the Maintenance Period

-MMD seizure frequency per 28 days is defined as total number of MMD seizures reported during the period divided by number of days during the period seizures were assessed multiplied by 28.
-Percent change from Baseline will be defined as (frequency of seizures per 28 days during the Maintenance Period - frequency of seizures per 28 days at Baseline) divided by the frequency of seizures per 28 days at Baseline multiplied by 100.
-This outcome measure is European Medicines Agency (EMA) region specific.
+MMD seizure frequency per 28 days was defined as the total number of MMD seizures reported during the period divided by number of days during the period seizures were assessed multiplied by 28.
+Percent change from Baseline was defined as (frequency of seizures per 28 days during the Maintenance Period - frequency of seizures per 28 days at Baseline) divided by the frequency of seizures per 28 days at Baseline multiplied by 100.

 Secondary Outcome Measures